brendano257/FanTest/README.md

 ## Layout

 ### /testing
-Testing contains the scripts responsible for running stress tests together.
+Testing contains the scripts responsible for running stress tests and logging them.

-### /logging
+### /log
-Logging contains the scripts responsible for logging temperatures.
+Top-level directory for log files created by scripts in /testing

 ### /analysis
 Analysis contains mostly Python scripts for processing the created data into more usable forms, then plotting and